NikoHatzisavas724/Bheithir-Expanded-Support/readme.md

 ![CLI Execution](https://i.imgur.com/tct0D5Y.png "CLI Execution")

 ## Upcoming Features
-- A program icon
+- ~~A program icon~~ added
-- Running as a system tray application so that it can update the background and you don't need to worry about it
+- ~~Running as a system tray application so that it can update the background and you don't need to worry about it~~ added

 ## Special Thanks
 Special thanks to [BloodDragooner](https://github.com/BloodDragooner) for giving me the idea to do this sort of thing with [SumatraPDF](https://github.com/sumatrapdfreader/sumatrapdf)!
 A lot of code was borrowed from that project, Chilong, so check it out [here](https://github.com/MechaDragonX/Chilong)!